 During the COVID-19 crisis, there has been a boom in at-home video consumption across all platforms.
-Below is the latest trends seen across Social, YouTube and Streaming platforms.
+Below are the latest trends seen across Social, YouTube, and Streaming platforms.
 With this large increase in viewership, advertisers should strongly consider pivoting marketing dollars into these platforms.

 Overall Social Video Viewing Trends

 - Social Video views have seen a large uptick in the month of March and the beginning of April due to the quarantine

 - On a global scale, in the 7 days prior to March 13th, all platforms averaged 6.4 Trillion views per day

 - Throughout the last week of March and early days of April, social video platforms are easily clearing 25T views with April 3rd breaking a record of 28.7T views (a record that had been broken several times in the quarantine period already)